hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_instances.html.markdown

 }
 ```

 Using `terraform import`, import CloudFormation stack instances using the stack set name and `call_as` separated by commas (`,`).
-(If you are importing a stack instance targetting OUs, see the example below.)
+(If you are importing a stack instance targeting OUs, see the example below.)
 For example:

 ```console
 % terraform import aws_cloudformation_stack_instances.example example,SELF